easy portal contact

 Formal invoice Check

-The formal check ensures that every invoice received meets the precisely defined requirements for the deduction of input tax pursuant of the German Value Added Tax Act (UStG).
+The formal check ensures compliance with local tax regulations, such as the Value Added Tax Act in Germany or similar laws in other countries.
 This tax law specifies a number of formal details that an invoice must meet in order to be claimed as deductible for VAT purposes.

 • Whether the product consisting of quantity and unit price is equal to the total price per item